 Sure.
 I'll give it a quick read, then we can talk about its strengths and weaknesses, and we can take it from there.

-No, none of your activities at ASC are recorded on your academic transcript.
-However, ASC does maintain an internal database of the students it sees, which allows us follow your progress.
+None of your activities at ASC are recorded on your academic transcript.
+However, ASC does maintain an internal database of the students it sees, which allows us to follow your progress.